Selahattinasn/Linux_Fundamentals/GNU/Run_Levels.md

 ### MBR
 Any Opersaion System will be searcht , that is defined in BIOS defined.
 MBR is the first 512 B long Sector in the disk.
 MBR gives info for the File_System and Operating_System.
 GRUB_info is also heer kept.

-'''bash
     // we will see the MBR sector
     lsblk  // shows the disk and partitions info. ***sda*** is physical disk; sad1, sda2 are the logical partitions.

-sudo su -
-fidsk -l   // this is the same as lsblk; But somteime befor running this commadn we must go into the /sbin folder.
+    // this is the same as lsblk; But somteime befor running this commadn we must go into the /sbin folder. sudo su -
+    fidsk -l

     // lets read the first 512 B lang Part of ***sda*** and write the info in a file dd if=/dev/sda of=/home/otto/mbr_details bs=514 count=1

-file mbr_details
-// we get the response:" mbr_details: DOS/MBR boot sector"
+    file mbr_details // we get the response:" mbr_details: DOS/MBR boot sector"

-'''
 ### GRUB
 In the Opening_Phase will be shown a Menü of possible OS.
 The Starting of OS beins based on some parameters, special for choosen OS.